+44 20 8079 7860 team@thekeyholeheartclinic.com

 Is angina hereditary?

-If you have a family history of heart conditions or atherosclerosis, this can pass to you.
-If you begin to experience angina symptoms, your family history will be taken into consideration as well as many other angina causes that are relatable.
+No, but risk factors like a family history of heart conditions or atherosclerosis can pass to you.
+If you begin to experience angina symptoms, your family history will be taken into consideration, as well as many other angina causes that are related.

 Services